szymonderleta/andromeda/system/faq/DATABASE.md

 ## About

-The MariaDB database is used for storing and managing data.
+Andromeda uses MariaDB system for storing and managing data.

+MariaDB is an open-source relational database management system (RDBMS) based on MySQL.
+It is designed to be highly scalable, reliable, and secure while offering SQL compliance and ACID support.
+MariaDB is widely used for web applications and other data-driven systems due to its robust performance and active community support.

+## Installation

 To install it on Debian 12, use the following commands with administrator privileges:

 ```Bash